-Articulation agreement for college credit with NCCC course DRF-173 (both Architectural Drawing and Advanced CAD-Animation required)
+Articulation agreement for college credit with NCCC course DRF-173 Introduction to Computer Aided

+Drafting Design (both Architectural Drawing and Advanced CAD-Animation required)

 CAM/ROBOTICS 1 (NCCC) (9143)

 This course develops a base of knowledge relative to the manufacturing industry's robots and their uses.
 Modules in this course will concentrate on both product and production engineering.
 Conventional and computer aided manufacturing processes are explored.
 Hands-on activities in the development, production and evaluation of robotic devices will emphasize a team approach to manufacturing.
 Students will use and be able to describe the functional apparatus related to computer aided manufacturing and learn how a program controls/directs a robot to perform a task.